Information for Ōtautahi (Christchurch)

 - If they are aged between 6 and 12 years

-- Have factors around their life that makes them more vulnerable than other (keeping in mind our mentors are volunteers and therefore have limited capacity and training to deal with more complex situations.
+- Have factors around their life that leads to them missing out on the same opportunities and experiences afforded to other young people (keeping in mind our mentors are volunteers and therefore have limited capacity and training to deal with more complex situations.
 Research shows mentoring works best with tamariki without major behavioural concerns.

 - And you, as the Parent/Caregiver will support the Big Brothers team, the mentoring programme and the success of the match